GenomicMedLab/wags-tails/docs/source/usage.rst

 All data is stored within source-specific subdirectories of a designated ``wags-tails`` data directory.
 By default, this location is ``~/.local/share/wags_tails/``, but it can be configured by passing a Path directly to a data class on initialization, via the ``$WAGS_TAILS_DIR`` environment variable, or via `XDG data environment variables <https://specifications.freedesktop.org/basedir-spec/basedir-spec-0.6.html>`_.

+.. _custom_data_source:

 Custom Data Source
 ------------------

 ``wags-tails`` provides a number of built-in methods to handle data access, version sorting, storage, and fetching.
 Users can employ these methods in their own libraries using the :py:class:`~wags_tails.custom.CustomData` class by providing parameters for the source name and filetype, as well as callback functions for fetching the most recent version value and downloading the data.
+For example, the code below supports saving the results of a specified Wikidata query, versioned by day.

 .. code-block:: python